iGanja/-BlogEngine.NET-provider-migration/README.md

 2. Check Version

 This process is only for people who are using BlogEngine.NET 1.4.5 or greater.
 In addition, if you are moving to a database (especially
-SQLite or MySQL) you are strongly recommended to upgrade to 1.4.5.5 or greater or install this simple patch to your 1.4.5.0 blog.
+SQLite or MySQL) you are strongly recommended to upgrade to 1.4.5.5 or greater or <a href="http://nyveldt.com/blog/files/media/DbProviderUpdateFor1.4.5.zip" target="_blank">install this simple patch</a> to your 1.4.5.0 blog.
 (The patch is not official either, but has the important DbProvider update in it.)

 3. Set up the new provider